pplu/aws-sdk-perl/README.md

 Thanks
 ================

-CAPSiDE (http://www.capside.com) for letting Paws be contributed in an open source model and giving me time to build and maintain it regularly
+CAPSiDE (https://www.capside.com) for letting Paws be contributed in an open source model and giving me time to build and maintain it regularly.

+ZipRecruiter (https://www.ziprecruiter.com/) for sponsoring development of Paws.
+Lots of work from ZipRecruiter has been done via Shadowcat Systems (https://shadow.cat/).

 Luis Alberto Gimenez (@agimenez) for
  - The git-fu cleaning up the "pull other sdks" code